Restored Music : Sylvia Plath’s ‘Ariel’

 The Restored Edition Ariel was published in 2004, with a foreword discussion by Frieda Hughes.
 The full title of the edition is, The Restored Edition, Ariel.
 A Facsimile of Plath’s Manuscript, Reinstating her Original Selection and Arrangement .
 You can read Frieda Hughes’ foreword here.

-This means that the MSS that Plath had left containing the interleaved and co-dependent set of themes has been restored to its original music in 2004, 39 years after it’s first publication.
+This means that the Ariel MSS that Sylvia Plath had left containing its interleaved and codependent set of themes has been restored to its original music in 2004 (39 years after the Hughes edited publication).
+I feel that it should be the only collection of “Ariel” available, as it is uniquely Plath’s.

-This may be difficult for someone who is not a writer of poetry to understand , but strangely enough Hughes encapsulated the process perfectly in his essays when he alluded to Plath’s process of creation as hermetically sealed.
-A book of poetry is not necessarily themed but unified in the interrelationship of the poems, their internal music, and the alchemy of words.
+A book of poetry is not necessarily themed but unified in the interrelationship of the poems, the book’s internal music and the alchemy of words therein.
 Sometimes a poem is related intimately to another through a strange labyrinthine undercurrent of word and energy which may not be visible to the critic or academic.

 As Frieda Hughes points out in her foreword, the two words love and spring form the first and last word of The Restored Edition, in the poems, Morning Song and Wintering.
 This symbolises the internal music of Sylvia Plath’s volume and indeed the interrelationship of every internal sound, chosen word and interleaved theme.
 It is restored because the binder was retained , treasured and read by the family and her children.